haihala/whoops-all-grapplers/docs/1. Projects/Movement rework.md

+# TODO
+Collision seems a tad wonky with statics
+- Could be a floating point thing

+Crouching

+Crawling

+Think about re-introducing some weight to the movement

 # Physics
-- [ ] Impulse (velocity change)
+- [x] Impulse (velocity change)
 	- Fire and forget, these cannot be accessed afterwards
-- [ ] Continuous force
-	- Acceleration: f32
-		- How much it influences speed
-	- Maximum speed: Optional f32
-		- If None, apply always
-		- If Some, apply if current speed is less than listed limit
-	- Minimum speed: Optional f32
-		- If None, apply always
-		- If Some, apply if current speed is more than listed limit
-- [ ] Re-calculate total velocity each tick
-	- Start with previous velocity
-	- Continuous force logic
-		- Collect ones that want to be applied
-		- Modify velocity (don't apply anything before checking everything)
-	- Add impulses to velocity
-	- Clamp velocity between zero and max speed
-		- Make sure near zero movement stops
-	- If colliding to a movable target
-		- Half velocity in that direction
-		- Apply velocity to other physicsobject
-	- If colliding to an immovable target
-		- Zero all velocity in that direction
-- [ ] Detect collisions
+- [x] Detect collisions
-	- Set a value in physicsobject
-	- Collision data:
-		- Which direction is colliding
-			- Round to eight directional
-		- Is other collider movable or not
-- [ ] Interface
+- [x] Interface
-	- [ ] Add, remove, or update a continuous force
-		- (Dash, Run, Crawl, Drag, Gravity)
-	- [ ] Add an impulse
+	- [x] Add an impulse
-	- [ ] Get current velocity
+	- [x] Get current velocity

 # Basic ground movement
-- [ ] forward or back = run
+- [x] forward or back = run
-	- [ ] Apply continuous force
 - [ ] directly down = ducking (used to dodge stuff)
 	- [ ] Shrink visuals
 	- [ ] Shrink hitbox